eclipsesource/tabris-js/doc/runtime.md

 ### Vanilla JavaScript Projects

-> :warning: Some examples in the official Tabris.js documentation make use of modern features that do not work with Vanilla JavaScript Projects.
-We recommend using a setup with a compiler as explained in the next section.

-You get this kind of project setup if you choose "Vanilla JavaScript" running the `tabris init` command, or by just typing `npm init && npm i tabris` in an empty directory.
+You get this "vanilla" JS kind of project setup if you choose the Template "Hello World (JavaScript)" when running the `tabris init` command, or by just typing `npm init && npm i tabris` in an empty directory.

+> **Important:** Many examples in the official Tabris.js documentation make use of the ES6 module syntax and JSX.
+These features do not work with vanilla JS projects.
+The details are explained below and in [this article](./widget-basics.md).

-For these kind of projects your code will be executed exactly as written, and which language features are available depends entirely on the JavaScript engine.
-In general both engines support most of the [ECMAScript 2017](https://www.ecma-international.org/ecma-262/8.0/) standard, but not the [ES6 Module syntax](./modules.md).
+In vanilla JS projects your code will be executed exactly as written, and which language features are available depends entirely on the JavaScript engine.
+In general both platforms (iOS/Android) support most of the [ECMAScript 2017](https://www.ecma-international.org/ecma-262/8.0/) standard, but not the [ES6 Module syntax](./modules.md).

 Notable supported features:

 Feature|Example
 --- | ---
 [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)|`(a, b) => a + b`
+[async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)*|`await fn();`|`fn().then(cb);`
 [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)|`class { … }`
 [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const)|`const a = 1;`
 [Default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)|`function(a = 1) { … }`